Interminh/venture-academy-v2/README.md

 **Admin**
 Club directors.
-Approve or reject claims, force-cancel any booking, manage the subject list and tutor sign-up codes, and can promote or demote any account's role.
+Approve or reject claims, force-cancel any booking, manage the subject list and tutor sign-up codes, promote or demote any account's role, and remove accounts or retired tutor codes from view without deleting their history.

 ## Stack